 This is the history of capital punishment in America, told from the gallows, the chair, and the gurney.

 Each day, we are posting excerpts from the book, plus outtakes, by date of execution.
 See below:

-— John Goodwin, convicted of murder, hanging, Arizona.
+— John Boyer, convicted of murder, hanging, Wyoming.

-— Leonel Torres Herrera, convicted of murder, lethal injection, Texas.
+— Douglas Roberts, convicted of kidnapping, robbery and murder, lethal injection, Texas.

 Executed April 20, 2005

 His first dose of cocaine had been at age ten, Roberts said.
 He was “stoned out of [his] mind” when he stole a car and robbed and killed a man.
 After the murder, Roberts called police from a pay phone and waited for them to pick him up.
 He refused all appeals after his first failed, as he saw his execution as a way out of the “23 hours a day in a cement box.”
 “So if you’ve got to spend the rest of your life like this, and if you’re like me and know the Lord, then today’s a good day to go,” Roberts said.